bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

  9. Select the Xamarin solution platform.
 This setting can be changed later.
 10. Confirm your build configuration.
 11. Register a webhook when prompted so that Bitrise can start a build automatically when code is pushed to your repository, or a pull request is created.
 This also kicks off your first build - click the message and it will take you to the build page.

-Android test: you have to start an emulator: AVD Manager step